Breeding behaviour of birds: Mating dances

 Species like great crested grebes and cranes perform species-specific mating dances to strengthen pair bonds.
-Subtle differences in dances prevent hybridization between closely related species.
+Subtle differences in dances prevent hybridisation between closely related species.
 Errors in dance movements can lead to pair dissolution, typically after a second mistake.
 Dances range from seconds to hours.

-Bald eagles perform a unique aerial dance, where the female flips upside-down mid-flight, and the male grasps her talons.
+Bald eagles perform a unique aerial dance, where the female flips upside-down in mid-flight, and the male grasps her talons.

 Bowers

-Male bowerbirds construct bowers – structures of upright grass and sticks, decorated with feathers, fruits, stones, or debris.
-Depending on the species, bowers resemble tunnels or thatched huts, up to 1.5 meters tall.
-Satin bowerbirds favor blue decorations.
-Females assess bower quality, and if impressed, mate with the male.
+Male bowerbirds construct bowers, structures composed of upright grass and sticks, decorated with feathers, fruit, stones, or debris.
+Depending on the species, the bowers resemble tunnels or thatched huts, up to 1.5 metres tall.
+Satin bowerbirds prefer blue decorations.
+Females assess the bower quality, and if impressed, mate with the male.
 The female then builds a separate nest for egg-laying.